learn-co-curriculum/phrg-todomvc-1-assets-and-managing-lists/README.md

 This video is meant to be a review of the first topics in Ruby on Rails.
 It breifly mentions the [Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) to integrate CSS, feel free to read more about that topic.

-There will be more vidoes building out the rest of TODOMVC.
+There will be more videos building out the rest of TODOMVC.

 ## Code: